Bobby Svarc: Career

 Svarc's playing style depended on close control, quick turns, and sharp shooting.
 Not particularly tall, he was nevertheless a good header of the ball.

 Outside football

-After a career spent banging 'em in, Bobby then set about keeping 'em out and has been successfully achieving that ever since, for after scoring goals, he set up his own burglar alarm business in Blackburn and is still plying his trade in the town.
+After retiring from football, he set up his own burglar alarm business in Blackburn.
 Svarc is mentioned in the Half Man Half Biscuit song "Fear My Wraith" on the 1995 album Some Call It Godcore.